-Why are major international mining companies and investors financially committing to Ecuadorean projects and new exploration lands?
+► Why are global metals & mining groups financially committing to new projects & exploration lands?

 Untapped Geological Potential

-- Ecuador is located between and shares geology with renowned mining jurisdictions of Peru and Colombia, but only now beginning to establish its own modern mining sector
+- Ecuador is located between and shares geology with renowned mining countries of Peru and Colombia, but is only now beginning to establish its own modern mining sector

 - Spanning the Pacific coast to the high Andes, Ecuador is rich in natural resources but has been under-explored for metallic minerals - significant discoveries such as Fruta del Norte only date back to 2006, which suggest new discoveries to come